mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Follow these two steps:

-* Go to the [/assets](https://github.com/mattermost/mattermost-handbook/tree/0.2.1/.gitbook/assets) folder, click **Upload files**, then upload the image files you want to add to your documentation.
+* Go to the [/assets](https://github.com/mattermost/mattermost-handbook/tree/0.2.1/.gitbook/assets) folder, select **Upload files**, then upload the image files you want to add to your documentation.
 Make sure to have a clear name for each file you upload.
 * Next, go to the section you want to add an image to and include the following Markdown formatting:

   ```text